 Abby Vichill, a registered dietitian, has shared her top tips based on years of working with athletes.

 While running and training are essential, it is not enough to have abs.
 You need to eat in a way that supports fat loss while simultaneously building muscle.
 Here are some tips:

-Prioritizing protein: Based on our ideal body weight, we should consume 0.8g of protein per kilogram.
+Prioritizing protein: We should consume 0.8g of protein per kilogram based on our ideal body weight.
 This is a recommendation for the average person.
 Marathon runners and other athletes who train hard may need higher amounts of protein.
 Pearson says that up to twice the RNI is safe to add to your diet if you are running a lot.